adilsammar/woolly-of-cv/assets/cifar/README.md

 #### A. Dilated Convolution

-##### What is Dilated Convolution?
+<ins>What is Dilated Convolution?</ins>

 > In dilated convolution, we systematically aggregate multiscale contextual information without losing resolution.
 The dilated convolution operator has been referred to in the past as “convolution with a dilated filter”.
 We use the term “dilated convolution” instead of “convolution with a dilated filter” to clarify that no “dilated filter” is constructed or represented.
 The dilated convolution operator can apply the same filter at different ranges using different dilation factors.

-##### How is it different from standard convolution?
+<ins>How is it different from standard convolution?</ins>

 > Dilated convolution is just a convolution applied to input with defined gaps.

 <p float="left">
     <image src='assets/FormulaStandardConvolution.png' height='50'>